 The AC generator has two metal rings that rotate with the armature coil simultaneously.
 Both ends of the armature are connected to a separate slip ring with a carbon brush to enable this process.
 But the AC generators contain a fixed brush.
 The brushes are the elements receiving the current flowing through the slip rings.
 However, both the end of the outside circuit and the end of the armature are connected to one brush.

 Another difference between AC and DC generators in this regard is that while AC generators have 2 slip rings, DC generators have only one.
 The two semi-circular metal rings in the commutator are insulated from one another.
 The ends of the armature in the DC generator are connected to one-half of the commutator.
 Then each half-turn rotation results in a reverse direction of the current in the armature.

-Although both AC and DC generators have a different approach toward collecting and transferring induced electromotive forces in the external circuit, they both use electromagnetic principles to reach the desired outcome.
-So there’s another difference between AC generator and DC generator.
-This difference is due to the connection between armature and the external circuit in these two types of generators.
+Although both AC and DC generators have different approach toward collecting and transferring induced electromotive forces in the external circuit, they both use electromagnetic principles to reach the desired outcome.
+So there’s another difference between an AC generator and a DC generator.
+This difference is due to the connection between the armature and the external circuit in these two types of generators.

 How AC and DC Are Generated?

 DC may be produced in a variety of ways: Direct current can be generated by an AC generator with a device known as a “commutator.”
 The use of a “rectifier,” a device that converts AC to DC.
 Batteries produce DC as a result of a chemical process within the battery.

 The difference between AC and DC generators: Use and Maintenance